ny4rlk0/Remote-Access-Tool-Telegram/README.md

 # Telegram-ile-Uzaktan-Erisim-Araci-Remote-Access-Tool-with-Telegram

+PROGRAMIN ISMINI DEĞİŞTİRİRSENİZ ÇALIŞMAYACAKTIR.
+(Henüz onaramadığım bi hatadan dolayı.)

+Do not change the program name else it will not work!

 Botfather ile bot oluşturun ve toxeninizi bilgisayarınıza kaydedin.

 Create new bot from botfather and save your toxen to your computer.